burakkavak/nginx-auth-server/README.md

     proxy_set_header X-Original-Host $host;
   }

-  # these are handled by nginx-server-auth as part of the auth routines
+  # these are handled by nginx-auth-server as part of the auth routines
   location ~ ^/(login|logout|whoami)$ {
     proxy_pass http://localhost:17397;